christos-c/bible-corpus/README.md

 # bible-corpus
+**May 2025 UPDATE**: The corpus is now hosted in the [TextGrid Repository (TGR)](https://textgridrep.org/project/TGPR-d862e14d-4df7-052b-00fe-661cb242231c#README) with a lot of enhancements in encoding and additional metadata.

 A multilingual parallel corpus created from translations of the Bible.

 Here you can find a multilingual parallel corpus created from translations of the Bible.